alves-nickolas/alves-nickolas.github.io/projects/events/index.md

 # Events

 Here you may find a few of the events I've helped organized or have been working on throughout my years in Physics.
 Most of these (actually, while I'm writing this, all of them) are in Portuguese and some are in English (not really).
 I chose to leave the descriptions in agreement with the project's language.
-Notice most titles are hyperlinks to the events' websites.
+Notice some titles are hyperlinks to the events' websites (unfortunately, some of them are no longer on the web, so there might be dead links).

 ## Recepção Tensorial